webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Dazing-Attack.md

 ---
 aliases:
 - Dazing Attack
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/3
+- Ability/Tier/Mid
-  - Cypher/Abilities/M
+- Ability/Pool/Might
-  - Abilitiesction
+- Ability/Categories/Special-Attack
-type: Action
-points: 3 Might
 ---

-# Dazing Attack
+## Dazing Attack

-**Points**: 3 Might Points
+>3  Might
-**Type**: Action

 You hit your foe in just the right spot, dazing them so that tasks they attempt on their next turn are hindered.
 This attack inflicts normal damage.
+Action.